alexisvisco/kcd/readme.md

 // CreateCustomerInput is an example of input for an http request. type CreateCustomerInput struct {
-	Name    string   `path:"name"`                 // you can extract value from: 'path', 'query', 'header', 'ctx' Emails  []string `query:"emails" exploder:","` // exploder split value with the char specified }
+	Name    string   `path:"name"`                 // you can extract value from: 'path', 'query', 'header', 'ctx' Emails  []string `query:"emails" exploder:","` // exploder split value with the characters specified Subject string   `json:"body"`                 // it also works with json body }

-// CustomerOutput is the output type of your handler it contain the input for simplicity. type CustomerOutput struct {
+// CustomerOutput is the output type of the http request. type CreateCustomerOutput struct {
 	Name string `json:"name"`
 }

 // YourHttpHandler is your http handler but in a shiny version.
-// You can add *http.ResponseWriter or http.Request in params if you want. func YourHttpHandler(in *CreateCustomerInput) (CustomerOutput, error) {
+// You can add *http.ResponseWriter or http.Request in params if you want. func YourHttpHandler(in *CreateCustomerInput) (CreateCustomerOutput, error) {
 	// do some stuff here
 	fmt.Printf("%+v", in)

-	return CustomerOutput{Name: in.Name}, nil
+	return CreateCustomerOutput{Name: in.Name}, nil
 }
 ```